awsdocs/amazon-athena-user-guide/doc_source/workgroups-iam-policy.md

 1. On the **Visual editor** tab, choose **Choose a service**\.
 Then choose Athena to add to the policy\.

 1. Choose **Select actions**, and then choose the actions to add to the policy\.
 The visual editor shows the actions available in Athena\.
+For more information, see [Actions, Resources, and Condition Keys for Amazon Athena](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonathena.html#amazonathena-aws_ResourceTag___TagKey_) in the *IAM User Guide*\.

 1. Choose **add actions** to type a specific action or use wildcards \(\*\) to specify multiple actions\.